Ricardosgeral/relier/README.md

 Next, you need to create your *json* file with the google signed credentials.
 First, you need to create a developer account following steps 1-4 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#), then, you can get your *Signed Credential*, following steps 5-6 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#signed-credentials).
-Once you generated the credentials, copy then, do:
+*Copy* your signed credentials, then, do:

     $ sudo nano /home/pi/LerAS/service_creds.json

-and past the credentials generated.
+and *Past* the signed credentials generated.

 Ctrl+X, yes and Enter to save file.